Ayn-Path/.github/profile/README.md

 ## Diagram:

-1. Use Case Diagram
+1. **Use Case Diagram**
 <p align="center">
   <img width="339" height="711" alt="Indoor_Navigation_Flowchart" src="https://github.com/user-attachments/assets/290b5fcb-7330-483a-a4a8-8495d23016e6" />
 </p>

-* Scan Environment: Initiates the system by performing ORB feature detection to recognize virtual markers or detect the user’s location within the indoor environment using a custom VPS.
+* **Scan Environment**: Initiates the system by performing ORB feature detection to recognize virtual markers or detect the user’s location within the indoor environment using a custom VPS.
-* Select Destination: Allows the user to choose their intended destination within the predefined area of the KICT building.
+* **Select Destination**: Allows the user to choose their intended destination within the predefined area of the KICT building.
-* AR-Based Navigation: Represents the primary navigation process by displaying virtual arrows as directional guidance toward the selected destination.
+* **AR-Based Navigation**: Represents the primary navigation process by displaying virtual arrows as directional guidance toward the selected destination.
-* Receive Audio Guidance: Provides real-time auditory instructions during navigation to assist the user in following the correct path.
+* **Receive Audio Guidance**: Provides real-time auditory instructions during navigation to assist the user in following the correct path.
-* Get Obstacle Alerts: Notifies the user of any obstacles along the path to ensure safe and accurate navigation.
+* **Get Obstacle Alerts**: Notifies the user of any obstacles along the path to ensure safe and accurate navigation.

-2. Flowchart Diagram
+2. **Flowchart Diagram**

 The flowchart below illustrates the main processes in the Ayn-Path system, from scanning the environment to reaching the destination.
 <p align="center">